THE AMAZING 2001 FLOOD!

 This picture is a

-perfect example of a man whose stupidity has him moments
+perfect example of a man whose stupidity might just result

 Finally the fireman were convinced these idiots were

-actually going to try it if someone didn't do something, one of
+actually going to try it if someone didn't do something.

 the firemen got in the boat and went over